chrisnatali/dotfiles/README.md

   - Configure via `.skhdrc` in this repo, then link to home dir via `ln -s ~/src/dotfiles/.skhdrc .skhdrc`
   - Use karabiner to map caps-lock to alt key so that caps-lock is effectively the main mod key for Yabai and switching desktop/spaces, making it similar to xmonad

+10. NeoVim

+Currently setup to use Coc as language server with vim-rails and kotlin-vim plugins managed by vim-plug per ChatGPT recs for setup.
+Configuration is not managed via dotfiles for now.